What is Chapel Island?

 While we have made great progress on the eastern tip of the island, we have a long way to go!
 Thanks to a Dupont Clear into the Future grant, we are partnering with Virginia Forestry and Wildlife Group (VFWG) to put a big dent in that Privet this fall with a goal of ~4 acres to be restored.
 In mid-October, VFWG has started removing invasive shrubs and should be complete with this portion of the project by the ended of November 2020.

-Thanks to a Virginia Department of Forestry – Trees for Clean Water grant, JRA will be following up with planting of 450 native understory trees and shrubs in spring 2021.
-We will be using a mix of bareroot seedlings and container plants.
+Thanks to a Virginia Department of Forestry – Trees for Clean Water grant, and the help of volunteers, JRA was able to plant 480 native understory trees and shrubs in April 2021.
+We used a mix of bareroot seedlings and container plants.
 The preliminary list of native species to be planted include Paw Paw, Hornbeam, Redbud, Red Maple, Sycamore, Poplar, Willow Oak, River Birch, Black Cherry, Elderberry, and Spicebush.